 A Typical Easter in Ireland

 Many Irish will start to prepare for Easter Sunday a few days before by what would better be known as a “spring cleaning”.
 Some Irish homes will welcome the local priest to their house for a blessing.
-This is an Irish tradition that date backs hundreds of years ago.
+This is an Irish tradition that dates back hundreds of years.

 Good Friday – The Beginning of Easter in Ireland

-From Good Friday it’s the beginning of this winding down in Ireland, many people will not work this day.
-It’s thought of as a day of rest and if you are visiting you’ll notice many bars and restaurants stop serving alcohol at certain times & most places closing early.
+From Good Friday it’s the beginning of things winding down in Ireland, many people will not work this day.
+It’s thought of as a day of rest and if you are visiting you’ll notice many bars and restaurants stop serving alcohol at certain times & most places close early.

-Other Good Friday traditions in Ireland include some people will go to confessions.
-Also, many people will get their hair cut and shop for new clothes to wear on Easter Sunday at mass.
+Other Good Friday traditions in Ireland include going to confessions.
+Also, many people will get their hair cut and shop for new clothes to wear on Easter Sunday mass.

-Another Easter tradition in Ireland is that no eggs would be eaten throughout the duration of Lent.
+Another Easter tradition in Ireland is that no eggs should be eaten throughout the duration of Lent.
 Of course on Easter Sunday this is the end of lent and many will have bought chocolate eggs to enjoy.
 There was a tradition of painting and decorating eggs but this has long been replaced with popular chocolate eggs.
-Manly parents would buy eggs for the children in the family, with around five million eggs sold each year in Ireland.
+Mainly parents would buy eggs for children in the family, with around five million eggs sold each year in Ireland.

 Then we have Holy Saturday a day where some Irish people will take a vow of silence whilst also attending a special ceremony.
 At this ceremony, people will get their Holy Water blessed.

 There is also an Easter Vigil at 10pm at some churches which are usually decorated in the colours of Easter.
-At the end of the vigil, all lights in the church are put out by 11pm then a new flame will be present to the altar of the church.
+At the end of the vigil, all lights in the church are put out by 11 pm then a new flame will be presented to the altar of the church.
 This is a symbol of the Risen Christ and the celebration of the Holy Flame.